sinelaw/infernu/README.md

     g = f(2); // g has type [number]
     h = f('a'); // h has type [string] -- crucial point! function calls cause instantiation of type scheme

-## TODO

-- [ ] add "module" primitive that allows vardecls, use it to map ES3 Scripts (should cause trivial.js to pass)
-- [ ] support all ES3 statement types (or reject them, but handle all)
-- [ ] preserve source code context info and use it for errors
-- [ ] support warnings
-- [ ] handle funcs with no return statement (should be same as return;)
-- [x] get fix.js to infer correctly
-- [ ] implement the type system described below
-- [ ] function return types should be like vars (use type sigs)